 The Cognitive and Health Benefits of Time Spent in Nature

-Recent research shows that even minimal interactions with nature can intercept unhealthy thought patterns and give perspective, and it needn’t be a three-month hike in the wild—recent evidence suggests that as little as 20 minutes in nature can have a positive impact on stress levels, with more in-depth contact with nature such as time in green spaces proving to “reduce the risk of type II diabetes, cardiovascular disease, premature death, preterm birth, stress, and high blood pressure”.
+Recent research shows that even minimal interactions with nature can intercept unhealthy thought patterns and give perspective.
+And it needn’t be a three-month hike in the wild—recent evidence suggests that as little as 20 minutes in nature can have a positive impact on stress levels, with more in-depth contact with nature such as time in green spaces proven to “reduce the risk of type II diabetes, cardiovascular disease, premature death, preterm birth, stress, and high blood pressure”.
 Evidently, significant benefits kick in when you spend three days immersed in nature - with another keystone study showing a measurable increase in creativity after 4 days.
 Science is telling us what we instinctively already know: humans need time surrounded by nature and natural things to decrease stress, increase creativity, and live happier lives.

 The doctors have caught on

-Research on human responses to nature has been building up for some time and has now reached critical mass, leading doctors to start prescribing time with nature as a medical treatment for stress, depression, and other cognitive health issues and general well-being.
+Research on human responses to nature has been building up for some time and has now reached a critical mass, leading doctors prescribing time with nature as a medical treatment for stress, depression, and other cognitive health issues and general well-being.
 It is an effective and low-cost way of dealing with emotional constraints which may, at the time, seem insurmountable.
 Doctors in the US and the UK are now able, and very much willing, to specify time in nature as a treatment for a range of medical conditions, wherein patients are directed toward particular outdoor locations or activities as solutions to health complaints.
-Of course they still provide conventional medical support in parallel, but the rise in the scientific evidence shows a significant and tangible need for humans to be in natural environments, even if it's just ten minutes walking through an urban park.
+Of course they still provide conventional medical support in tandem, but the rise in the scientific evidence shows a significant and tangible need for humans to be in natural environments, even if it's just ten minutes walking through an urban park.

 In the UK, a scheme promoted by the Scottish National Health Service and available to all ten General Practitioner surgeries of the Shetland Islands allows doctors to issue “nature prescriptions”, wherein patients are encouraged to spend time in the islands’ unique landscapes.
-The scheme is in partnership with the national Royal Society for the Protection of Birds (RSPB), with particular emphasis on bird-watching as well as other ideas for things to do in the outdoors.
+The scheme is in partnership with the national Royal Society for the Protection of Birds (RSPB), with particular emphasis on bird-watching, as well as other ideas for things to do in the outdoors.

 Why are there such strong benefits?